 Most parents open a custodial 529 account in their name and name their child as the beneficiary.
 This is an acceptable way to fund a 529 account and is, in fact, the better option for financial aid.

-If the account is in the parent’s name (even with the child as a beneficiary), it will be counted toward the EFC at the much-lower parent rate, as long as the student remains the parent’s dependent.
-If it’s in the child’s name, 20 percent of what’s saved in the account will be added to the EFC for that year.
+If the account is in the parent’s name (even with the child as a beneficiary), it will be counted toward the EFC at the much lower parent rate, as long as the parent continues to claim the student on his or her taxes.
+If the account in the child’s name, 20 percent of what’s saved in the account will be added to the EFC for that year.

 Prepaid tuition plans also can count as either parent or student assets, depending on how they’re set up.
-If you choose to save money in this plan, the refund value of the account at the time you apply for the FAFSA will count as an asset.
-Again, it’s best to set up a custodial account in the parent’s name with the child named as a beneficiary.
+If you choose to save money in a plan like this, the refund value of the account at the time you apply for the FAFSA will count as an asset.
+Again, it’s usually best to set up a custodial account in the parent’s name with the child named as a beneficiary.

 A Note on Grandparent-Held 529 Accounts